2011 end times prediction: Reaction from other Christians

-A group of Christians in Milpitas, California, offered a session to comfort those who had believed in the prophecy.
+A group from the Calvary Bible Church in Milpitas, California offered a session to comfort those who had believed in the prophecy.
 Church deacon James Bynum told a local newspaper that "We are here because we care about these people.
 It's easy to mock them.
 But you can go kick puppies, too.
 But why?"

 Reaction from non-believers and protesters

 In response to the prediction, more than 830,000 registered as attending a "Post Rapture Looting" event on Facebook.
 The group American Atheists sponsored billboards in several American cities declaring the rapture to be "nonsense".
 The group Seattle Atheists formed the Rapture Relief Fund which they said would be used "to help survivors of any Armageddon-sized disaster in the Puget Sound area"; since the rapture failed to occur on May 21, the money will fund a camp that teaches children about science and critical thinking.

 The comic strip Doonesbury spent the week leading up to the predicted day making fun of the prediction.

 On May 21, groups of protesters gathered at Family Radio's headquarters in Oakland to mock the evangelical broadcaster's failed prediction.
 One group released human-shaped helium balloons to simulate souls rising to heaven, while another person played The Doors' song "The End" over a boombox.
 Many atheist and secular groups in the United States hosted "Rapture parties" on May 21.

 American Atheists hosted a two-day conference over the May 21 weekend in Oakland, not far from Camping's radio station.
 President David Silverman commented, "We're going to poke fun at these people, but in the end we need to keep in mind that there are people being hurt here ...
-We're hoping people look at this and learn to use their brains … so we don't have an occurrence of this in 2012" (when some believed the Mayans predicted as the Earth's final destruction).
+We're hoping people look at this and learn to use their brains … so we don't have an occurrence of this in 2012" (when some believed the Maya predicted as the Earth's final destruction).